smithy-lang/smithy-kotlin/docs/design/flexible-checksums.md

 # Implementation

-This feature can be implemented by adding two new middleware: one for calculating checksums for requests, and one for validating checksums present in responses.
+This feature can be implemented by adding two new [interceptors](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/docs/design/interceptors.md): one for calculating checksums for requests, and one for validating checksums present in responses.

 ## Requests

 During an HTTP request, the SDK first needs to check if the user has opted-in to sending checksums.
 If they have not opted-in, but the operation has the `requestChecksumRequired` property set, the SDK will fall back to the legacy behavior of computing the MD5 checksum.

-### Middleware
+### Interceptor
-A new middleware is introduced at the `mutate` stage.
-There are many middleware which operate at this stage.
+A new interceptor is introduced and hooks added to the `readAfterSerialization` and `modifyBeforeRetryLoop` stages.
-It is important that this new middleware come before [`AwsSigningMiddleware`](https://github.com/awslabs/smithy-kotlin/blob/5773afb348c779b9e4aa9689836844f21a571908/runtime/auth/aws-signing-common/common/src/aws/smithy/kotlin/runtime/auth/awssigning/middleware/AwsSigningMiddleware.kt#L26) because it is dependent on the header values set in this new middleware (specifically `x-amz-trailer`).

-The SDK exposes an `order` integer parameter which is used to model dependencies between middleware.
-The `order` of `AwsSigningMiddleware` has already been set to 126, which ensures it will be executed towards the end of the mutate middleware stack, after this flexible checksums middleware has run.
+#### readAfterSerialization

+The `readAfterSerialization` hook is used to finalize the user's request and decide if the checksum computation will take place.
+By only finalizing the user's flexible checksums request at this stage, users can add custom interceptors to modify the checksum algorithm before the checksum computation takes place.

+#### modifyBeforeRetryLoop
+The `modifyBeforeRetryLoop` hook is used to mutate the request, computing and adding the checksum to the headers or calculating it asynchronously and sending it as a trailing header.

 ### Normal vs. Streaming Requests